uncleshvya/rimworld-mod-12plus/Readme.md

 2. "...Data\Royalty\Languages\Russian\"
 3. "...Mods\HumanoidAlienRaces\Languages\Russian"
 4. "...Mods\kNumbers\Languages\Russian"
 - do not use auto-script from official Russian translator's site!
-I'm working on it.
+We're working on it.
 - before updating 7plus mod, delete old version.
 - if necessary, update txt file from RimWorldUniverse folder.
 - if you want cats' race, unzip OrassanLite7plus.zip to mods folder.